coolalves/coolalves/README.md

 I am a Master's student in Communication and Web Technologies with a passion for technological innovation, sustainability, and human-computer interaction.

-My skills include web development, UI/UX design, and multimedia, with proficiency in languages such as JavaScript, React, React Native, and SQL.
+My skills and interests include web development, UI/UX design, accessibility, and multimedia, with proficiency in technologies such as JavaScript, React, React Native, SQL and Firebase.
 I also have recent experience working with CI/CD pipelines in GitLab and am always eager to learn and expand my knowledge in this field.

 I am dedicated to creating meaningful and impactful work that pushes the boundaries of what is possible with technology.